 In December 2021, the Organisation for Economic Co-operation and Development (OECD) finalised the model rules for Pillar Two, one of the two Pillars designed to address the tax challenges presented by the globalisation and digitalisation of the economy.

 The Pillar Two model rules introduce a minimum tax rate for entities and groups with turnover of €750m or above.
 In jurisdictions where an entity or group’s effective tax rate is below 15%, the model rules require the entity to top up the tax it pays to that rate.

 Stakeholders have expressed concern around the complexities of accounting for income taxes in respect of the model rules, and especially around accounting for deferred taxes.
 They have also highlighted that the Pillar Two model rules may be enacted or substantively enacted very soon in some jurisdictions.
 As such, the need for the Amendments is urgent.

-In response to these comments, the IASB issued a Staff Paper in November 2022.
-It has subsequently released an Exposure Draft which proposes disclosures alongside a temporary exception from accounting for taxes arising from the Pillar Two model rules under IAS 12 Income Taxes.
+In response to these comments, the IASB issued an Exposure Draft on 9 January 2023, which proposes a set of disclosures alongside a temporary exception from accounting for taxes arising from the Pillar Two model rules under IAS 12 Income Taxes.

 We welcome the ED.
 We support its objectives, the accelerated timetable and the introduction of a mandatory temporary exception from accounting for deferred tax arising from the Pillar Two model rules.
 In addition, we set out some potential enhancements to the proposals which we have identified from our analysis and outreach with stakeholders, including suggesting a more general disclosure requirement to replace the detailed disclosures proposed in the ED.